Published

 Does the seller ever pay the buyer’s closing costs?

-Yes, sellers sometimes agree to pay a portion of the buyer’s closing costs to help close a deal.
-This is known as a seller concession.
+It’s not uncommon for sellers to pay a portion of the buyer’s closing costs to facilitate a sale, a practice known as a seller concession.
+This strategy can be particularly effective in negotiations, making the home purchase more financially accessible for buyers.

 » MORE: Learn everything you need to know about buyer closing costs